-In addition to using U.S. data, we conduct an out-of-sample test by considering the VSTOXX index of Eurozone securities and its futures contract.
+In addition to using U.S. data, we consider the VSTOXX index of Eurozone securities and its futures contract.
 There is no overlap in the stocks included in the VSTOXX and VIX indices but as volatility tends to be correlated across markets, this constitutes a quasi out-of-sample test.
-We observe no predictability in VSTOXX futures arising from predictability in the VSTOXX index.
-As with the VIX, time series momentum strategies that appear to be profitable using unadjusted returns become statistically indistinguishable from zero after appropriate adjustments for risk and transaction costs.
+As with the VIX, we observe no predictability in VSTOXX futures arising from predictability in the VSTOXX index.
+Time series momentum strategies that appear to be profitable using unadjusted returns become statistically indistinguishable from zero after appropriate adjustments for risk and transaction costs.

+Our results speak to the nature of anticipatory equilibrium in financial markets and the rationality of expectations first described by Muth (1961).
+Samuelson (1965) was right, at least with respect to VIX futures: properly anticipated prices fluctuate randomly.
 The remainder of the paper proceeds as follows.
 Section 2 describes the data and provides summary statistics.
 Section 3 contains predictability and time series momentum tests.
 Section 4 concludes.